JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-integrate-in-existing-app.md

 ### Use the shared module from Swift

-1. In Xcode, open the `ContentView.swift` file and import the `shared` module.
+1. In Xcode, open the `ContentView.swift` file and import the `shared` module:

    ```swift
    import shared